 - Vehicle accidents,

 Below, our California personal injury lawyers discuss the following frequently asked questions about burn injury lawsuits:

-- 1. How do I file a burn injury lawsuit in California?
+- 1. How do I file a burn injury lawsuit?

 - 2. What damages are available after a burn injury?

 - 3. What are the damages if a loved one was killed in a fire?